Tilt Tension Troubles: How to Get It Just Right

 Sitting with your feet flat on the floor will give you the most accurate feel of the tilt tension.

-For a manual handwheel you will have to get off the chair to adjust the tilt tension.
+For a manual handwheel you may have to get off the chair to adjust the tension.

 3. Locate and Adjust the Tilt Tension

-Depending on your chair, find the handwheel, or lever, or check if it has an automatic adjustment feature.
+Depending on your chair, it will either have a handwheel or lever to adjust the tilt tension.
+Some models have an automatic adjustment feature that matches the tension to the individual's body weight.
 For manual adjustments, look under the seat or on the side for the rotating lever.

-• For Handwheel: Turn the handwheel to the right to increase tension (making it harder to lean back) and to the left to decrease tension (making it easier to lean back).
+• Handwheel Adjustment: Turn the handwheel to the right to increase tension (making it harder to lean back) and to the left to decrease tension (making it easier to lean back).
 Make small adjustments, testing the tilt after each turn.
+It's usually easier to turn the handwheel when you are not sitting on the chair.

-• For Rotating Lever: Rotate the lever in the direction indicated for increasing or decreasing tension.
+• Rotating Lever: Rotate the lever in the direction indicated for increasing or decreasing the tension.
+This can be done when sitting on the chair.

 4. Find the Perfect Balance